Joe Jonas and Sophie Turner Have Second Wedding Ceremony in France

 White elegant flowers and glass candles adorned the aisles at the ceremony site, a source told E!
 News.
 After the wedding, the bride and groom and their guests headed to a reception at Château de Tourreau.

-Turner got ready with her bridesmaids, including her Game of Thrones co-star Maisie Turner, at the venue while Jonas prepared separately with his groomsmen, the source said, adding, "Sophie was drinking champagne with her girlfriends and brunch was also delivered.
+Turner got ready with her bridesmaids, including her Game of Thrones co-star Maisie Williams, at the venue while Jonas prepared separately with his groomsmen, the source said, adding, "Sophie was drinking champagne with her girlfriends and brunch was also delivered.
 Joe had a few shots with his groomsmen to ease the nerves."

 The night before the ceremony, the couple and their loved ones celebrated at a wedding rehearsal dinner.